noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [You’ve already decided to step into the depths of her heart...
 In that case, no matter what you do, the end will always be the same.
-Whether you confront her directly or ask others about some things, it will be the same...I don’t need to tell you any more than this, right?]
+Whether you confront her directly or ask others about some things, it will be the same...
+I don’t need to tell you any more than this, right?]

 [...Yes.]